 where the indices $k,l=1,2,\dots,N_y$ label the $N_y$ points of representing the width of the nucleus in $x^-$.
 The path ordered Wilson line in the dipole model S-matrix (see \eq{eq:dip-corr}) is discretized as

-where $m$ is a infrared cut-off and $A,B$ distinguish the color charge distributions in the two colliding nuclei.
-The corresponding dipole distributions in each of the incoming nuclei for a particular configuration of color sources is shown in \Fig{fig:IP-Glasma}(a).
+where $m$ is a infrared cut-off and $A$ and $B$ distinguish the color charge distributions in the two colliding nuclei.
+The corresponding dipole distributions in each of the incoming nuclei for a particular configuration of color sources is shown in the top panel of \Fig{fig:IP-Glasma}.

-To each lattice site $j$, one then assigns two SU($N_c$) matrices $V_{(A),j}$ and $V_{(B),j}$, each of which defines a pure gauge configuration with the link variables $U^{i}_{(A,B),j} = V_{(A,B),j}V^\dag_{(A,B),j+\hat{e_i}}$, where $+\hat{e_i}$ indicates a shift from $j$ by one lattice site in the $i=1,2$ transverse direction.
-The link variables in the future lightcone $U_{j}^{i}$ which are an input into \Eqs{eq:plaq} and \eq{eq:Phi-field}, are determined~\cite{Krasnitz:1998ns} from solutions of the lattice CYM equations at $\tau=0$,
+To each lattice site $j$, one then assigns two $SU(N_c)$ matrices $V_{(A),j}$ and $V_{(B),j}$, each of which defines a pure gauge configuration with the link variables $U^{i}_{(A,B),j} = V_{(A,B),j}V^\dag_{(A,B),j+\hat{e_i}}$, where $+\hat{e_i}$ indicates a shift from $j$ by one lattice site in the $i=1,2$ transverse direction.
+The link variables in the future lightcone $U_{j}^{i}$ that are input into \Eqs{eq:plaq} and \eq{eq:Phi-field} are determined~\cite{Krasnitz:1998ns} from solutions of the lattice classical Yang-Mills equations at $\tau=0$,

 where $t^a$ are the generators of $SU(N_c)$ in the fundamental representation.
 (The cell index $j$ is omitted here.)
-The $N_c^2-1$ equations in \Eq{eq:initU} are highly non-linear and for $N_c=3$ are solved iteratively.
-With these initial conditions, Hamilton's equations corresponding to \Eq{eq:ham}, are solved to compute inclusive quantities in the LO Glasma. \Fig{fig:IP-Glasma}(b) shows the result for the energy density in the transverse plane at $\tau= 1/Q_S$
+The $N_c^2-1$ equations in \Eq{eq:initU} are highly non-linear and are solved iteratively for $N_c=3$.
+With these initial conditions, Hamilton's equations corresponding to \Eq{eq:ham}, are solved to compute inclusive quantities in the LO Glasma.
+The lower panel of \Fig{fig:IP-Glasma} shows the result for the energy density in the transverse plane at $\tau= 1/Q_S$

 The IP-Glasma model gives a good description of bulk features of distributions at RHIC and the LHC~\cite{Schenke:2013dpa,Schenke:2014tga}.
-In particular, when matched with the MUSIC relativistic viscous hydrodynamic code~\cite{Schenke:2010rr}, the IP-Glasma+MUSIC model provides an excellent description of the multiplicity distributions, the inclusive centrality and $p_\perp$ distributions, and not least, the $v_n$ distributions in heavy-ion collisions putting strong constraints on the extracted transport coefficients of the quark-gluon plasma~\cite{Gale:2012rq,Ryu:2015vwa}.
+In particular, when matched with the MUSIC relativistic viscous hydrodynamic code~\cite{Schenke:2010rr}, the IP-Glasma+MUSIC model provides an excellent description of the multiplicity distributions, the inclusive centrality, and the $p_\perp$ distributions, as well as the $v_n$ distributions in heavy-ion collisions putting strong constraints on the extracted transport coefficients of the quark-gluon plasma~\cite{Gale:2012rq,Ryu:2015vwa}.